Sunroom Nite: Development

 By the early 1970s, Takemiya had already conceived of the plot and characters for what would become her acclaimed 1976 shōnen-ai series Kaze to Ki no Uta, but was unable to find a publisher for the series.
 Consequently, she sought to publish a "compact" version of Kaze to Ki no Uta in the form of Sunroom Nite.
 Knowing that a male–male romance story was likely to be heavily edited or rejected by her editors, Takemiya included the character of Angel, which gave the story the impression of a love triangle narrative.
 By having one of the central characters be a young girl, Sunroom Nite was able to "barely maintain the appearance of a shōjo manga", with Takemiya remarking that Angel's inclusion "made it easier to tell the story.
 If there were only two boys, there would be no way to tell the story."

 Takemiya has described Sunroom Nite as the "foundation" of Kaze to Ki no Uta, with both works sharing common narrative and thematic elements.
 Both stories focus on a Roma teenager named Serge Battour, and his relationship with a blonde boy who dies at the end of the story; Serge and Étoile have been described as "prototypes" of Serge and Gilbert, the primary couple in Kaze to Ki no Uta.
 A character similar to Carl Maïsser, a secondary character in Kaze to Ki no Uta, also appears in Sunroom Nite.

 Sunroom Nite contains nudity and scenes of male characters kissing each other, which was considered radical for shōjo manga of the time.
 The story begins and concludes with a monologue by Serge mourning Étoile, a narrative structure similar to that of Kaze to Ki no Uta.
 This narrative structure is also used in Takemiya's other shōnen-ai works, including Hohoemu Shōnen (ほほえむ少年) and 20 no Hiru to Yoru (20の昼と夜).
-Takemiya had rarely used this technqiue prior to Sunroom Nite; manga scholar Miki Ishida suggests that Takemiya's depiction of the inner lives of her characters evolved along with her development of the theme of shōnen-ai.
+Takemiya had rarely used this technique prior to Sunroom Nite; manga scholar Miki Ishida suggests that Takemiya's depiction of the inner lives of her characters evolved along with her development of the theme of shōnen-ai.